Patrick Vieira looks to build a 'special' legacy in New York

 However, while it feels as though everyone is clamoring to stick the boot in, one of the Gunners' greatest ever players remains resolutely loyal to his former boss.

-Patrick Vieira played for Arsenal between 1996-2005, lifting three Premier League titles, three FA Cup trophies and was captain of the club's historic "Invincibles" season.
+Patrick Vieira played for Arsenal between 1996-2005, winning three Premier League titles, four FA Cup trophies (though he wasn't in the squad for one of those victories) and was captain of the club's historic "Invincibles" season.

 Arsenal has not won a league title since Vieira moved on, and while he acknowledges "they're going through a really difficult period," the former midfielder continues to firmly believe in the man who brought him to North London.